DiTo97/stunning-potato/README.md

 - **`apk`** folder contains the downloadable APK file `StunningPotato.apk` (min *API 26*)
 - **`report`** folder contains the written PDF report

+## Why "Stunning potato"?

+We were looking for a name that could convey true emotions to the user by means of thorough descriptions of the environment surrounding him at any given moment.
+It doesn’t really matter what a visually-impaired person may be looking at, neither noticeable or common.
+What does truly matter instead, is how vivid the idea that we can give him of the outer world is, to whom even a simple potato might be the most stunning thing ever.